How To Make a Sock Monkey

 - Fold the raw edges of each ear to the inside and stitch them closed.
 Stitch the completed ears to the sides of the head.
 They should be in line with where the eyes will be, just above the muzzle.
 Make sure they stick out from the front!

 - Add eyes.
+You can either use buttons or embroider the eyes.
 The size you need depends on the size of your monkey.
-And if you're giving it to a young child, either avoid the buttons entirely or make sure they're really well sewn on!
+If you're giving it to a young child, avoid the buttons entirely.
 Embellish as you see fit with bows, ribbons or clothes.

 Congratulations, you've just created your very own Sock Monkey!
 You are now part of a crafting tradition that started in the early 1900's.